taweili/ardublock/README.markdown

 ArduBlock
 ======

 ArduBlock is a Block Programming Language for Arduino.
+The language and functions model closely to [Arduino Language Reference](http://arduino.cc/en/Reference/HomePage)

 Installation
 ----